amagioss/video-engineering/website/docs/compression/video_Compression.md

 Shannon's theorem:

 Shannon’s source coding theorem (verbal statement).
-N i.i.d. ran- dom variables each with entropy H(X) can be compressed into more than N H(X) bits with negligible risk of information loss, as N → ∞;
+N i.i.d. random variables each with entropy H(X) can be compressed into more than N H(X) bits with negligible risk of information loss, as N → ∞;
-conversely if they are compressed into fewer than N H(X) bits it is vir- tually certain that information will be lost.
+conversely if they are compressed into fewer than N H(X) bits it is virtually certain that information will be lost.

 ## Video Compression